vandita731/MyTravaly/README.md

 MyTravaly Dashboard – Documentation

-This project is a dynamic hotel booking dashboard that consumes live API data and visualizes analytics using interactive UI elements and charts.
+This project is a dynamic hotel booking analytics dashboard built using React and Tailwind CSS.
+It consumes live API data and presents analytics with a clean and interactive UI.

 Project Overview

-The objective of this dashboard is to display real-time booking data, provide analytical insights, and visualize metrics through meaningful charts.
-The API returns dynamically changing data on each request, which simulates real-world booking changes.
+The objective of this dashboard is to visualize changing booking activity in real-time.
+The backend API returns randomized data on each request, simulating real booking trends.

-The dashboard includes:
+The dashboard provides:

-Summary statistics
+Summary metrics

-Monthly trends
+Monthly trends visualization

-Recent bookings

-Status distribution

-Interactive filtering

-Architectural Decisions
+Live recent booking records

+Status-wise analytics

+Filtering and sorting features

+Architecture and Key Design Decisions
-Component Structure
+Application Structure

-The application is implemented using a component-based architecture to improve clarity, maintainability, and scalability.
+The application is organized using a clear component-based approach.

-Major UI sections include:
+Major component groups include:

-Dashboard view
+Dashboard visual layout

-Stat cards for metrics
+Stat cards representing analytics KPIs

-Booking cards for latest booking records
+Booking card components showing individual booking details

+Tabular layout for a users list

-Filtering UI
+Filters and UI controls

-Charts for visual analytics
+Chart components for analytics

-Each UI section is logically separated to ensure clean management and state updates.
+This separation improves readability, scalability, and maintenance.

-State Management
+State Management Approach

-React hooks are used for managing internal state:
+React hooks are used to manage UI and data state.

-useState → Stores bookings, metrics, trends, filters, and loading state
+useState is used for storing:

+Bookings data

+Metrics

+Trend analytics

+Loading state

+Applied filters

-useEffect → Performs API calls whenever filters change
+useEffect is called whenever filters change.

-This ensures automatic UI rendering whenever new responses arrive.
+This triggers fresh API calls and ensures automatic UI updates.

 API Integration Strategy

-Three API endpoints are used:
+The dashboard communicates with three API endpoints:

-1. Bookings
+1. Bookings Endpoint

 GET /api/bookings?days=7&status=confirmed&order=asc

-Used for listing recent bookings and applying filters.
+Used to list recent bookings and apply filters.

-Displayed fields include:

-guestName

-hotelName

-amount

-status

-paymentStatus

-roomType

-checkIn / checkOut dates
+Data used includes:

+Guest Name

+Hotel Name

+Room Type

+Amount

+Payment Status

+Check-in and Check-out dates

-2. Metrics
+2. Metrics Endpoint

 GET /api/metrics?days=30

-Used to derive summary insights such as:
+Used to populate summary cards with values such as:

-Total bookings
+Total Bookings

-Revenue
+Total Revenue

-Conversion rate

-Occupancy rate

-Average booking value
+Average Booking Value

-These values populate the stat cards.
+Occupancy Rate

+Conversion Rate

-3. Trends
+3. Trends Endpoint

 GET /api/trends?months=6

-Used to display time-series analytics such as:
+Used for month-based visual analytics:

-Revenue changes by month
+Revenue trend

-Booking count changes
+Booking count trend

-Rendered using line and bar charts.
+Displayed using line/pie charts.

-Filtering and Data Refresh
+Filtering and Refresh Logic

-The dashboard includes filters for:
+The dashboard supports multiple filters:

-Days range (7, 14, 30)
+Time period (7, 14, 30 days)

-Status type (confirmed, pending, cancelled, all)
+Booking status (confirmed, pending, cancelled, all)

-Sorting order (ascending, descending)
+Sorting order (ascending or descending)

-When a filter value changes:
+When a filter changes:

-New API request is made
+API request is re-triggered

-State gets updated
+State updates

-UI re-renders with updated results
+UI auto-refreshes

-A manual "Refresh" button is also provided to fetch new randomized data.
+A manual refresh button is also available to fetch latest values.

 Responsive Layout

-Tailwind CSS utility classes are used extensively to ensure responsiveness:

-Examples include:

-Responsive grid columns

-Auto scaling spacing

-Mobile-first layout
+Tailwind CSS utilities provide responsiveness without custom CSS.

-The layout adapts for:
+The UI adapts smoothly for:

+Large displays

-Desktop screens
+Laptop screens

 Tablets

-Mobile displays
+Mobile screens

+Layout adjustments include:

+Automatic column resizing

+Collapsible sidebar

+Responsive charts

-Loading Indicators and Empty State Handling
+Loading and Empty State Handling

-When data is being fetched:

-Skeleton or placeholder layouts appear

-Charts and booking lists show fallback text

-If no bookings exist after filtering:
+When API requests are in progress:

+A loading message is displayed

+When booking results are empty:

-A message such as "No bookings found" is shown
+Proper placeholder message is shown

-This prevents UI glitches and improves usability.
+This ensures better usability and avoids UI breaking.

-Visual Design and Branding
+Visual Design and Branding Strategy

-A consistent theme is used throughout:
+Consistent theme applied throughout the dashboard:

-Primary color: Orange (#ff6f61)
+Primary theme color: Orange (#ff6f61)
-Secondary color: Black (#111111)
+Secondary text color: Black (#111111)

-Used in:
+Used for:

-Headers

-Buttons

-Status labels
+Top navigation

+Action buttons

-Highlights
+Highlights inside cards

-Charts
+Chart appearance

-This creates a uniform brand identity matching the company.
+This produces a uniform brand identity.

-Summary

-The dashboard fulfills all core requirements:

-API-based dynamic content rendering

-Real-time analytics visualization

-Filters affecting UI output

-Loading and empty states handled

-Mobile-friendly responsive layout

-Clean branding and organized UI

-The architecture is scalable, easy to extend, and practical for real-world analytics dashboards.